nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the **home folder** for your GuestBook. <br> <br>
    ![Ui](images/GuestBookIcon.png) <br><br>

 4. Double-click on `guestbook.jar` to start the app.
+   * Alternatively, if you wish to use the `terminal` or `command window`, enter `java -jar guestbook.jar` to start the app.

    The GUI, similar to the image below, should pop up in a few seconds.
-Note that the app contains **sample data**.<br><br>
+Note that the GuestBook comes prepackaged with **sample data**.<br><br>
    ![Ui](images/Ui.png) <br><br>

 5. Type the command in the command box and press Enter to execute it.
 E.g., typing **`help`** and pressing Enter will open the help window.<br><br>